Manuel-Suarez-Abascal/official-blog/docs/_posts/find-all-file-paths-recursively-by-extension-using-node.js.md

   extension: '.js', // file extension we wish to search for });

-console.log(allSpecFiles); // print all files paths by a specific extension
+console.log(allSpecFiles); // print all file paths by a specific extension
 ```

 Let's say we have a project with a file structure similar to the screenshot below: